The Shed Registry

 Active repair progress

-The most nuanced exemption applies to sheds associated with actively progressing repair work.
-If the licensed professional's 90-day progress report demonstrates substantive advancement of the underlying construction or repair, the DOB may determine that the shed is not "idle" and therefore not subject to penalties for that period.
+The most nuanced exemption applies to sheds associated with actively progressing repair work [1].
+If the licensed professional's 90-day progress report demonstrates substantive advancement, the DOB may determine that the shed is not "idle."
+In that case, penalties would not apply for that period.

 This is not an automatic exemption.
 It requires affirmative documentation at each renewal cycle.
 The burden of proof is on the building owner.